alfsantiago96/vendors-service/README.md

 * Potential vendors: /v1/vendors/jobs
 * Hire a Job: /v1/jobs

-In addition, you que get statistics about de total vendors available for the given job.
+In addition, you can get statistics about de total vendors available for the given job.

 * Vendors statistics: /v1/vendors/statistics